Back when Super Hero

 - The Marvel Universe has Sufficiently Advanced Alien Ancient Astronauts called the "Celestials", who did experiments millions of years ago on proto-humanity, creating the offshoot races known as the Eternals and Deviants, as well as putting in the "X-gene", which causes the wide variety of super-powered mutants in the MU.

 - In Earth X, everything is a direct-or-indirect result of Celestial manipulation.
-The superhumans, the Kree, the Skrull, and even the Asgardians.
+The superhumans, The Inhumans, the Kree, the Skrulls, and even the Asgardians.

 - In Marvel Knights Spider-Man #9, it was explained that, after World War II, big businessmen had feared superheroes would start interfering with politics and business, so they created most of the early supervillains, to keep them busy and make sure that Reed Richards Is Useless.
 This hasn't been mentioned again since, and may have fallen into Dork Age status.
 Although it should be noted that the fourth issue of Daniel Way's Bullseye miniseries threw out the same concept at the same time (they were published the same month) with no apparent contact between the two writers.